How To Cook Trader Joe’s Chicken Shawarma

 Shopping list : Shawarma Chicken, Tzatziki, Naan or Pita, onion, garlic, veggies…..

 The second dish I made with these chicken thighs was to use them for Chicken Tacos / Fajitas.
-Despite the cultural melange (middle east and mexico) these work great for Tacos.
-Sidenote: You knew Lebanese immagrants had a big part in Mexican food culture and created the famed Tacos Al Pastor, right?
-Green Dragon hot sauce with it’s tomatillo and cilantro flavor made them perfectly Mexican on our tacos.
+Despite the cultural melange (middle east/mexico) the chicken works great for Tacos or Fajitas.
+Sidenote: Of course you knew that Lebanese immigrants to Mexico had a big part in Mexican food culture and even created the famed Tacos Al Pastor!
+Green Dragon hot sauce with it’s tomatillo and cilantro flavor went really well and was perfectly Mexican on our chicken shawarma tacos.

 (LINK) TJ’s ARCHIVED INFO PAGE FOR SHAWARMA CHICKEN THIGHS